 Accredited by the Royal Aeronautical Society (RAeS) and the Institute of Mechanical Engineers (IMechE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

-90% of our students said they were in a professional/ managerial job at six months after graduation
+- 90% of our students said they were in a professional job six months after graduation.

 Typical entry requirements